Scientists have found a black hole so large it eats the equivalent of one sun per day

 Though black holes themselves don't emit any light, very large ones form bright objects called quasars.
 Located in the middle of galaxies, quasars are illuminated by all the matter that heats up as it gets pulled in.

-Australian National University professor Christian Wolf, the study's lead author, said in a statement that the quasar is now the brightest known object in the universe, shining 500 trillion times brighter than the sun.
+Australian National University professor Christian Wolf, the study's lead author, said in the news release that the quasar is now the brightest known object in the universe, shining 500 trillion times brighter than the sun.

 "The incredible rate of growth also means a huge release of light and heat," Wolf said.

 Black holes are surrounded by an accretion disk, a swirling zone where material is first dragged in before being consumed.
-This black hole's accretion disk is seven light-years wide.
+This black hole's accretion disk is 7 light-years wide.

 "It looks like a gigantic and magnetic storm cell with temperatures of 10,000 degrees Celsius, lightning everywhere and winds blowing so fast they would go around Earth in a second," Wolf added.